 The Toyoda Gosei Group specializes in the field of high polymers-rubber and plastics.
 Our symbol is the benzene ring, a hexagonal hydrocarbon structure that is the starting point for polymers.
-Borrowing from the six sides of the benzene ring, we have set six challenges for our environmental preservation activities with a long-
+Borrowing from the six sides of the benzene ring, we have set six challenges for our environmental preservation activities with a longterm view to the year 2050.
+As a roadmap to achieve that, we have set targets for 2030 (Targets 50 & 50) as milestones and formulated a five-year Environmental